Black voters in West Virginia are tired of being invisible

 Fryson, at least, was underwhelmed by the gesture.
 “I thought it was a little contrived,” he later said.
 It was as if the staffers were trying diminish “the passion and the power that we had.”

-Black West Virginians feel dismissed and written-off.
+Black West Virginians feel dismissed and written off.
 They are well aware of how their fellow Americans view them: unsophisticated, uneducated residents of a Trump-country backwater.
 They believe they’ve been forgotten by Democrats in their state, forgotten by the national party and ignored by the political media, which typically sees West Virginia as a bunch of White conservatives.

 Manchin’s recent notoriety as the dithering Democrat of the 50-50 Senate has put a spotlight on his constituents.
 And Black West Virginians are hoping that spotlight means some people might actually see them, for once — Manchin most of all.